OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 .. note:: If a VM Template with user inputs is used by a :ref:`Service Template Role <appflow_use_cli>`, the user will be also asked for these inputs when the Service is created.

+.. note:: You can use the flag ``--user-inputs ui1,ui2,ui3`` to use them in a non-interactive way.

 .. _sched_actions_templ:

 Scheduling Actions